 Prescription shoe inserts provide an affordable and effective way to relieve foot and ankle pain caused by various problems.
-At Align Foot & Ankle Center, with offices in Camarillo and Santa Barbara, California, experienced podiatrists Hai-En Peng, DPM, FACFAS, Nicole Mehr, DPM, AACFAS, and the team uses custom shoe inserts and arch supports to prevent injuries and help individuals function at optimal levels.
+At Align Foot & Ankle Center, with offices in Camarillo and Santa Barbara, California, experienced podiatrist Hai-En Peng, DPM and the team uses custom shoe inserts and arch supports to prevent injuries and help individuals function at optimal levels.
 Call the nearest office to request a shoe insert consultation today, or book online.

 Shoe inserts are prescription medical devices that go inside your shoes.
 They support the balls, arches, and heels of your feet while relieving pain and inflammation.

 Prescription shoe inserts look similar to the ones you can buy at the store, but they aren’t the same.
 Prescription shoe inserts require custom scans of your feet.
 These precise measurements support your individual foot structure, resulting in improved treatment outcomes.

 At Align Foot & Ankle Center, the team prescribes shoe inserts to treat various foot and ankle problems, including:

 You might also be a candidate for shoe inserts if you run, play sports, or participate in other physically demanding activities.

 At Align Foot & Ankle Center, the team offers several types of shoe inserts, including:

 Functional, or “rigid,” inserts are made from plastic or carbon fiber.
 They’re stiff, slip inside closed-toed shoes, and relieve pain caused by abnormal movement.